 Reading and Responding to Stories of Illness & Care, by Art Frank

-Exploring Bias and Stigma in the Care of Patients, edited by Jessica Mozersky and Heidi Walsh
+Exploring Stigma and Bias in the Care of Patients: Stories from Patients, edited by Jessica Mozersky and Heidi Walsh

 Additionally, each narrative symposium published as an open-access NIB VOICES edition is accompanied by a teaching guide that provides reflection question for each story.
 These guides are ideal for groups that wish to explore the specific topic of a symposium.
 Please visit the VOICES webpage to access these symposia and teaching guides.